John Casablancas

 John Casablancas (December 12, 1942 – July 20, 2013) was an American modeling agent and scout who founded Elite Model Management.
-Casablancas is remembered for his development of the supermodel concept and inappropriate interactions with minors.
-He was the father of the Strokes frontman Julian Casablancas.
+He is credited with "inventing the supermodel".
+He was also the father of the Strokes frontman Julian Casablancas.

+At age 42, while married to model Jeanette Christiansen, Casablancas began dating a 14-year-old girl, Stephanie Seymour.
+At age 50, Casablancas married his third wife, 17-year-old Aline Mendonça de Carvalho Wermelinger.
+In 2002, Casablancas was accused of sexual assault of a minor in a lawsuit by a former model.

+Casablancas was friends with future U.S. president Donald Trump, representing Trump's daughter Ivanka when she became a fashion model at age 15.
+After he died in Rio De Janeiro, Brazil in 2013 at age 70, The Guardian published an obituary stating, "Casablancas was frank about his personal preference for girls of only just legal age – 'child women'."
+In 2020, The Guardian reported that he was connected to Jeffrey Epstein.
+According to a 2019 lawsuit, Casablancas sent a 15-year-old female model to meet a photographer later identified as Epstein, who sexually assaulted her.

 Early life

 John Casablancas was born in Manhattan, New York City, on December 12, 1942.
 He was the youngest of three children of Fernando and Antonia Casablancas, a banker and former model, respectively, and grandson of Spanish textile machinery inventor Fernando Casablancas Planell.
-His parents had left Spain during the 1930s to escape the Spanish Civil War, and the family subsequently lived in Argentina, Mexico, and France, among other countries.
+His parents had left Spain during the 1930s to escape the Spanish Civil War, and the family subsequently lived in the United States, Argentina, Mexico, and France, among other countries.
 At the age of 8, he began attending Le Rosey boarding school in Switzerland.
 He continued his education at several universities in Europe without graduating.